What To Do With Old Glasses: All UK Recycling Options ♻️

 Whilst you may not get that much money for them, it’s a little money in your pocket and another way to keep your glasses out of landfill.

-Found any other options for glasses recycling?
-I’m all ears (and eyes!)
+Have you found any other options for glasses recycling?
+I’m all ears (and eyes!).

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.